 - Vessels harvesting scallops must also use vessel monitoring systems (a satellite communications system used to monitor fishing activities).

-There is a sea scallop fishery in the Gulf of Maine that operates primarily in state waters.
-This fishery is managed by the state of Maine through gear and seasonal restrictions and rotational closures.
-Canadian fishermen also harvest Atlantic sea scallops in their waters from Georges Bank to Newfoundland.
-This fishery is managed by Fisheries and Oceans Canada.
+There is a sea scallop fishery in the Gulf of Maine that operates in both federal and state waters.
+This fishery primarily occurs in state waters and is managed by the state of Maine through gear and seasonal restrictions and rotational closures.
+The federal component of the fishery is managed through daily catch limits and gear restrictions.

-The U.S. sea scallop fishery is extremely important to our economy and is the largest wild scallop fishery in the world.
-In 2010, U.S. fishermen harvested 57 million pounds of sea scallop meats worth over $449 million to the fishermen.
+The U.S. sea scallop fishery is extremely important to the U.S. economy and is the largest wild scallop fishery in the world.
+In 2013, U.S. fishermen harvested 41 million pounds of sea scallop meats worth more than $467 million.
 Scallop vessels from Massachusetts, Virginia, and New Jersey are responsible for the majority of the U.S. harvest.